kashifulhaque/discord-bot-for-gcp/README.md

 ---------
 My friend and I, we love playing Minecraft.
 What we don't like is going through the painful process of starting a server via the GCP console.
 So, I went ahead and built this Discord bot to automate that process.

-• Typing in `!server status` gives the current status of the server.
+• Typing in `!server status` gives the current status of the server.\n
-• Typing in `!server start` starts the GCP Compute Engine instance.
+• Typing in `!server start` starts the GCP Compute Engine instance.\n
 • Typing in `!server stop` stops the GCP Compute Engine instance.

 ### Enough talk, how do I host my own bot and start using it to satisfy my laziness?